ZG089/Re-Malwack/README.md

 > - Stable internet connection in order to download hosts during installation.
 > - Mid-Range or high-end device.

+> [!WARNING]
+> **Do not use this module with any other ad blocker module/app, such as AdAway and Magisk's built-in systemless hosts module.**

 ## Download Module
 > [!TIP]
 You can download the module from [MMRL](https://mmrl.dergoogler.com/module/Re-Malwack) Or from [Releases](https://github.com/ZG089/Re-Malwack/releases/latest) section.